These are the neck exercises and neck stretches that I believe most people with neck pain should stop doing.

 And many ligaments are loaded with pain receptors, especially the joint capsules of the zygapophyseal joints.

-• engage the muscles at the front of the neck,
+- engages the muscles at the front of the neck,

-• stretch the muscles below the back of the skull,
+- stretches the muscles below the back of the skull,

-Sometimes these exercises are called cervical retraction exercises, because they aren’t really a “tuck” of the chin.
+Sometimes these neck exercises are called cervical retraction exercises, because they aren’t really a “tuck” of the chin.

 Engaging muscles in the front of the neck with neck retraction actually makes this straightened neck worse.
-It also closes down and potentially compresses the sensitive area at the front of the neck, and behind the jaw, where the internal jugular vein and vagus nerve leave the skull.
+It also closes down and potentially compresses the sensitive area at the front of the neck, and behind the jaw where the internal jugular vein and vagus nerve leave the skull.

 But what about stretching the muscles at the base of the skull?
 What about proper ear-over-shoulder alignment?